DaveParillo/intermediate-cpp/_sources/string+vector/string.rst

 .. note::

-    Care must be taken to ensure that the array is large enough to hold all of the characters AND the char '\0'.
+    Care must be taken to ensure that the array is large enough to hold all of the characters AND the null terminator.
     Forgetting to account for null,
     or having a 'off by one error' is one of the most common mistakes when working with C strings.